What is seeding

 Frequently Asked Questions

-How much grass seed do I need for my lawn?
+How much grass seed do I need to seed my lawn?

-The amount of grass seed needed will depend on the size of your lawn and the desired grass type.
-As a general guideline, you'll need about 1-2 pounds of seed per 1,000 square feet of lawn area.
+The amount of grass seed you'll need depends on the size of your lawn, but a good rule of thumb is to use 1-2 pounds of seed per 1,000 square feet of lawn.

 Connect with certified professionals in your area